magnussolution/magnusbilling7/wiki/en/modules/firewall/firewall.rst

 .. _firewall-ip:

-Ip
+IP
 ""

-We not write the description to this field.
+We did not write the description to this field.

-.. _firewall-actio:
+.. _firewall-action:

-Permanent ban
+Perm_ban
-"""""""""""""
+""""""""

-We not write the description to this field.
+We did not write the description to this field.